quadratichq/quadratic/README.md

 ## Examples

-There are more example files are located in the `examples` folder in this repo.
+There are more example files are in the application file menu.
+File > Open sample

 You can download them and then open them in Quadratic via File > Open Grid